hzy46/pai/docs/manual/cluster-admin/installation-guide.md

 In the same time, we also support two schedulers: the Kubernetes default scheduler, and [hivedscheduler](https://github.com/microsoft/hivedscheduler).

-Hivedscheduler is the default one for OpenPAI.
+Hivedscheduler is the default for OpenPAI.
 It supports virtual cluster division, topology-aware resource guarantee and optimized gang scheduling, which are not supported in k8s default scheduler.

+For now, the support for CPU/Nvidia GPU workers and workers with other computing device is different:

-For CPU worker and NVIDIA GPU worker, both k8s default scheduler and hived scheduler can be used.
-For other types of computing device, currently we only support the usage of k8s default scheduler.
+  - For CPU worker and NVIDIA GPU worker, both k8s default scheduler and hived scheduler can be used.
+  - For workers with other types of computing device (e.g. TPU, NPU), currently we only support the usage of k8s default scheduler.
+And you can only include workers with the same computing device in the cluster.
+For example, you can use TPU workers, but all workers should be TPU workers.
+You cannot use TPU workers together with GPU workers in one cluster.

 Please check the following requirements for different types of worker machines: